MPF System

 The MPF of a deceased scheme member is a part of the member’s estate.
 As such, it must be claimed by the member’s personal representative or Official Administrator.

-Required documents for early withdrawal of MPF
+Required supporting documents for early withdrawal of MPF

-If a scheme member meets any of the above circumstances and decides to withdraw his/her MPF, the member should send a claim form to the trustee(s) of relevant MPF scheme(s) (Note: Do not send the documents to MPFA).
-The documents that must be provided are as follows:
+If a scheme member meets any of the above circumstances and decides to withdraw his/her MPF, the member should make a claim to the trustees through the eMPF Platform (Note: Do not send the documents to MPFA or the trustee of relevant MPF scheme).
+The required supporting documents include the following:

 Early Withdrawal Grounds

-Required Documents
+Required Supporting Documents

 1. Early retirement